 At age 14, the story begins on a missions trip to Thailand with my church.
 Upon returning, I distinctly remember a woman having a conversation with me after church one day.
 Honestly, I could not tell you anything about the conversation except for one thing she told me; one sentence that is forever burned into my mind.
 With a huge smile, she said “I am so excited to see where God plants you.”
 At the time, I just agreed.
 But as I continued to go on missions trips I thought to myself, "What if He doesn’t plant me?"
 It wasn’t a hopeless or doubtful question, I just am not a person to stay in one place for too long so the thought of being in one place for a while just did not seem to make sense.

 To make a long story short, I struggled on and off with the call to missions and my own desire to pursue photography as a career.
 At age 21, I was introduced to other creative professionals desiring to use their skills on the mission field and I instantly understood what God had been doing.
 My passions were finally able to be put together.
 God gave me the ability to be a photographer and He gave me a passion for serving people in other countries.
-Now, at age 26, He has given me a strong vision to utilize media and missions together to further His kingdom.
+Finally, at age 26, God allowed me to see His strong vision to utilize media and missions together to further His kingdom.
 I understand now, God will likely never plant me…permanently.
 Even now my journey is not a singular destination.
-I am moving to Africa to be a Media Specialist.
-While there, I may be stationery for periods of time but I am going to be working in different countries with different teams while using media to communicate the Gospel and how it is changing the lives of others.
+As I serve in West Africa, there may be stationary for periods of time but I am going to be working in different countries with different teams while using media to communicate the Gospel and how it is changing the lives of others.